shinhugh/base/readme.md

 - The caller has no need to handle miscellaneous error types.
 If a subroutine fails to declare the complete set of errors that it can possibly throw, the developer is often required to figure it out via manual testing, which is a painful and time-consuming process.
-When a function maps all of its internal errors into domain errors and declares them in its public interface, this problem goes away.
+When a function restricts its error outputs to a well-defined set of types that it controls, this problem goes away.
 - The function does not leak any information about its internal implementation.
 This is beneficial both as a security measure and a development principle.
-An interface should never be tied to a specific implementation, enabling any consumer of the interface to switch out the underlying implementation without making code changes.
+An interface should never be tied to a specific implementation.
+Doing so prohibits the consumer of the interface from freely switching out the underlying implementation without making code changes.
 Without the error translation, a caller may have had to resort to handling implementation-specific errors, which will likely lead to broken code if this implementation gets switched out.

+If done incorrectly, error translation can result in a loss of information.
+An error contains valuable information about what exactly happened internally that prevented a value from being returned.
+There are multiple approaches to capture this information:

+- Nest the original error within an existing domain error type.
+- Define a new error type within the domain that exactly expresses the same meaning as the original error.
+- Log the original error and throw a more general domain error.

+The approach taken depends on the needs of the calling code.
+If it's expected that the caller would immediately require more granular information on what caused a value from being returned, either wrapping the original error or defining a specific error type is probably the wiser choice.
+Otherwise, if there is no anticipated need for the caller to understand what caused the error (i.e. the reaction is the same regardless of the cause), logging is likely sufficient.